 A Charlotte Mason Inspired Early American History Curriculum

 We started with Simply Charlotte Mason’s Stories of America.
 I used this as our spine because it’s a living history book and the timeline fit what I wanted to teach this year.
 I also wanted to add in Liberty’s Kids.
 The oldest and I used to watch these years ago, and we loved them.
 I knew the girls would like them, too.
 From there I pieced together everything I thought would be fun and interesting from the early explorers to the Revolutionary War.
-Most of what I used was either free or very reasonably priced.
+Most of what I used was either free or very reasonably priced and would work for elementary aged children.
 Here are the resources we used:

 Early American History Curriculum Free Resources